A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 When two sisters are ushered outside to play, the older one just wants to read a book under a tree — completely ignoring her little sister's entreaties to come and play.
 So the little sister tries to tempt her with descriptions of her secret tree fort, with details that get wilder and more amazing with every minute!
 But when she finally adds that the whole fort is made out of candy, the older sister can't take any more, and declares that it can't be real.
 Or maybe...it's just not real yet.
 This book celebrates both the imagination of creative kids and the amazing potential outdoor play provides to make imagination into reality.

-Outdoor adventure can happen in the city, too!
-This little girl's father is distracted by errands and pays her little attention as she finds colorful wildflowers nestled into the cracks and crevices of the pavement.
+A little girl's father is distracted by errands and pays her little attention as she finds colorful wildflowers nestled into the cracks and crevices of the pavement.
 Her hands are soon bursting with flowers, and she starts to give her treasured blooms away — to a man sleeping on a bench, to a friendly dog, and to her mother and siblings when they finally arrive home.
 By the time the story ends, her small acts of kindness have brought color and joy to the whole neighborhood.
-This gorgeous and emotionally powerful wordless picture book is sure to be shared over and over.
+This gorgeous, emotionally powerful wordless picture book celebrates how a girl's quiet observations of those around her motivates her kind act.

 A girl’s family is vacationing by the Pacific Ocean and she is not happy about it — at first.
 Who said she wanted to leave her friends in the city for a boring, freezing ocean anyway?
 But as she slowly allows herself to be coaxed into exploring the seaside, she discovers that the ocean has its own rhythm, once that defies rushing and hurry and encourages her to pause and enjoy its beauty.
 And when she has to leave, she realizes that she can take that gentle ocean — this specific ocean — with her wherever she goes.
 This lyrical picture book by the author of Virginia Wolf also conveys an important message about the power of natural spaces.